 The Massachusetts Caucus of Women Legislators was established in 1975 with a mission to enhance the economic status and equality of women and to encourage and support women in all levels of government.

 Based on the current legislative session, the Caucus has Senate and House co-chairs.
-Senator Anne M. Gobi and Representative Gloria L. Fox will serve as co-chairs through the end of the 2015-2016 legislative session.
+Senator Cindy Friedman and Representative Liz Malia will serve as co-chairs through the end of the 2019-2020 legislative session.

 The caucus aims to be a resource for all women in Massachusetts.
 We have compiled a comprehensive list of various organizations and resources from around the Commonwealth that can assist in matters ranging from health care to business.